 There is no public housing authority in Rogers, Arkansas.
 Rogers falls under the Siloam Springs Housing Authority.
 The City has no representation on this Housing Authority Board of Directors.
 The Siloam Springs Housing Authority is a Section 8 agency serving Benton County.
-According to the most recent VMS Report that I could get, the Siloam Springs Housing Authority manages 379 active housing choice vouchers.
+According to the most recent VMS Report that I could get, the Siloam Springs Housing Authority manages 359 active housing choice vouchers.
 The voucher program has an annual turnover of 29%.
 The average voucher holder has received housing benefits for five years and has been on the waiting list an average of 22 months.
 The average voucher household contains 1.9 persons and has a household income of \$12,812 per year.
 The biggest percentage age group was 25 to 49 years.
-This group made 38% with 33% headed by a person 62 years or older, 27% were headed by a person 51 to 60 years old, 3% headed by a person 85 years or older and 2% headed by a person 24 or under.
+This group made up 38% with 33% headed by a person 62 years or older, 27% were headed by a person 51 to 60 years of age, and 2% headed by a person 24 or under.
+Of the group 62 and older, 3% of households were headed by a person 85 years of age or older.
 Children were in 36% of the households with 32% of those households headed by a female.
 Of all the households, 85% were headed by female.
 Minorities made up 14% of voucher households, and 33% had at least one person with a disability.
 The average monthly tenant contribution to rent was \$307 with the average Department of Housing & Urban Development (HUD) expenditure at \$411.

-The PHA's policy is to serve customers without regard to race color, religion, national origin, ancestry, age, sex, sexual orientation, having AIDS, physical handicap, or disability.
+The PHA's policy is to serve customers without regard to race, color, religion, national origin, ancestry, age, sex, sexual orientation, having AIDS, physical handicap, or disability.